piksels-and-lines-orchestra/plo/documentation/protocols.md

 a protocol based on [Open Sound Control (OSC), version 1.0] is used.

-Applications should allow the OSC server to send messages to to be configured through an environment variable: PLO_SERVER=host:port
+Applications should allow the OSC server to send messages to to be configured through an environment variable.
+Example:
+PLO_SERVER=host:port and PLO_VIDEO_SERVER=host:port

 Recognized OSC messages
 ========================